Cost of Attendance

 scholarships, grants and loans, that you are eligible to receive for the entire

 year.
-The Cost of Attendance is derived based on living expenses in the
+The Cost of Attendance is calculated based on living expenses in the

 Winston-Salem area and information from student surveys.
 The amount

-provided each year allows a medical student to live comfortably alone, not
+provided each year allows a medical student to live comfortably alone, but not

 luxuriously.
-Cutting costs in any way, including getting a roommate, budgeting
+Ideas for cutting costs include: getting a roommate, budgeting

-money for food and other expenses, and living as frugally as possible are recommended.
+money for food and other expenses, and living as frugally as possible.